Cold sore scab: How to get rid of them and cure it

 Facts About Cold Sores

 Unlike what their name suggests, a cold sore is not caused by the common cold.
 However, since the sores often appear during or just before an illness or bad cold, caused by a suppressed immune system, the association was made and their name stuck.
 In reality, they are the result of an infection by a form of the herpes simplex virus, HSV-1.
 While related, it is not the virus that is known for causing genital herpes, HSV-2. if you are wondering how long will a Cold Sore Scab last, then that just a thought just anyone would have.
+Some of us will also think that there is no much difference between cold sore or pimple.

 Despite common belief, they are also not the same thing as a canker sore.
 A canker sore usually appears as a white, inflamed, and swollen lesion located inside of your mouth.
 These are caused by a bacterial infection, not a viral one.
 Often they are caused by something as simple as biting your own cheek accidentally, and unlike them, are not contagious.